ben-spector-cc/lesson-template/lesson/outline-template.md

 _Check out the [content standards](https://curriculum-documentation.codecademy.com/exercises/checkpoint-standards/) for guidance on writing narratives for exercises._

-Provide a bullet point list of checkpoints (instructions) that learners will complete.
+Provide a bullet point list of checkpoints that learners will complete.
 Checkpoints allow learners to test what was covered in this exercise and usually involve editing or adding lines of code.
+When appropriate, specify what code will be provided to the learner to begin with.

-Checkpoints can also direct learners to interact with a website / web app displayed in the workspace.
-In this case, the workspace usually displays a web page with the various elements that will be covered in the whole lesson.
+Alternatively, instructions can be used instead of checkpoints to direct learners to interact with a website / web app displayed in the workspace.
+Instructions have no automated tests associated with them.

-1. Checkpoint one
+1. The learner will do X, Y, and Z
-2. Checkpoint two
+2. ...

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.